rails/webpacker/README.md

 ### Watched

-By default, the lazy compilation is cached until a file is changed under tracked paths.
-You can configure the paths tracked by adding new paths to `watched_paths` array, much like Rails `autoload_paths`:
+By default, the lazy compilation is cached until a file is changed under your tracked paths.
+You can configure which paths are tracked by adding new paths to `watched_paths` array.
+This is much like Rails' `autoload_paths`:

 ```rb
 # config/initializers/webpacker.rb